LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 2. You'll now access **Microsoft 365 Defender** from LON-CL1.
 Select the **Microsoft Edge** icon from your taskbar and enter the following URL in the address bar: **<https://security.microsoft.com>**.

-    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VM's instruction pane).
+    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VMs instruction pane).

 3. In the navigation pane on the left, scroll down to **Email & collaboration** and select **Policies & Rules**.